-I’m sure you know it’s a good idea to think outside the box, especially in the workplace.
+I’m sure you know it’s a good idea to think outside the box.
 Have you been staring at the blank computer screen looking for a way to get creative?

 Stop!
 Give yourself an extra 15-30 minutes of planning time, and shut off that screen.
 Computer work kills creativity.
 There is nothing more intimidating than a blank screen, and if you’re like most of us you could probably stand to spend some extra time away from the computer, anyway.